sicmutils/sicmutils/README.md

 While the rule simplifier has been implemented, it has not been linked to the REPL and FPF-based simplifications: this will probably be the next thing I work on.

+### TeX

+Scmutils can export its expressions in TeX format; this is very handy, but I haven't started that work yet as the necessary extensions to the simplification library to make that useful haven't happened yet.

 ### Numerical Methods